Pf2eToolsOrg/Pf2eTools/ISSUE_TEMPLATE.md

-HAY DUDES I FOUND A BUG
+Please fill out as much of this template as possible/is applicable.

+Is this a bug or a feature request:

+Issue:

+Page(s) affected:

+Reproduction steps:

+Additional information:

 Browser (Chromium, Firefox, Edge, etc):

 Platform (Windows, iOS, Android, etc):

-Page(s) the bug occurs on:

-Reproduction steps:

-Additional information: